alignalghii/reversed-polish-notation-translator/README.md

 ![V-testing](_images/V-testing-scale50.svg "V-shape pattern for property testing")

-QuickCheck tests made according to this schema passes with OK report, demonstrates algorithm correctness convincingly, has a good coverage, grasps the algebraic essence.
-QuickCheck is a very strong tool for testig, by making the random generation of instances of any custom datatype easily automatizable:
+QuickCheck tests made according to this schema pass well with success report, thus they demonstrate the algorithm correctness convincingly, have a good coverage, grasp the algebraic essence.
+QuickCheck is a very strong tool for testing, by making the random generation of instances of any custom datatype easily automatizable:

 ```haskell
 import Test.QuickCheck